-We'll go through the 10 most common vendor management errors so you can prevent from making these in your institution's program.
+Watch this video as we go through the 10 most common vendor management errors so you can prevent yourself from make these in your program.

 Welcome to this week’s Third Party Thursday!
 My name is Dana Bowers and I’m the CEO/Founder & Board Member here at Venminder.